WwLuo-1024/251230-STIW3054-A191-A2/README.md

 # 251230-STIW3054-A191-A2
 Student Info
-Tan Cheng Yi 253814
+Wang Luo 251230

 Introduction
 develop a small system using MAVEN and Java programming language.
 The system should be able to:

 Identify zhamri's GitHub followers.

 Analyze each of the followers using thread with the following statistics:

 The number of repositories
 The number of followers
 The number of following
 The number of gists
 The number of threads is based on the number of zhamri's Github followers

 Reporting format: